 RFF Summer Research Internship Program

-Our research internships are a 10-week program paid at $16.10 an hour for up to 35 hours a week.
-Internships will run from June 6, 2022- August 12, 2022.
+Internships will run from June 10th, 2024 – August 16th, 2024.
 Start or end dates can be changed with an approved exception.
 All internships will be conducted in RFF’s offices in Washington, DC.
 Applications will be close on March 22nd, with hiring decisions made in early May.

-Summer 2022 Projects that will be supported by a summer intern include:
+Summer 2024 projects that will be supported by a summer intern include: